Exchange Students

 As a reminder, exchange students should take all courses for a grade and are restricted from registering for the following course types:

 To prepare for course registration, you must virtually connect with your academic advisor.
-Beginning July 7, they will reach out to you directly at your University of Rochester email address (make sure to set yours up) to set up a time to discuss your course options for the semester.
-Once you have discussed your plans with your academic advisor, you will be able to register in UR Student, the University's student information system.
+After you officially enroll, they will reach out to you directly at your University of Rochester email address (make sure to set yours up) to set up a time to discuss your course options for the semester.
+Once you have discussed your plans with your academic advisor and they have approved your courses, you will be able to register in UR Student, the University's student information system.

 We know course registration can be stressful, especially in at a different school with a different system!
-Use the button below to explore tutorials, tips, and resources for navigating the UR Student system and preparing for registration day.
+Step-by-step instructions and tutorial videos are available to help you complete the following:

 View and pay your tuition bill and learn how to set up your finances while you are studying at Rochester.
-Learn more about billing and payment FAQ, financial resources, and campus banking services on the Finances page.
+Visit the Finances page to view billing and payment FAQ, financial resources, and campus banking services.

-Your semester tuition bill will be posted on Friday, July 18.
-You (and your authorized family or friends) will receive an email notification to view your bill in your UR Student account before it is due.
+Your semester tuition bill will post to your account shortly after you officially enroll at the University.
+We recommend viewing your bill as soon as it becomes available (before the deadline listed above).
+You (and your authorized family or friends) will also receive an email notification to view your bill in your UR Student account before it is due.

-Your semester tuition bill will be due on Sunday, August 10.
+As an exchange student, your semester tuition bill will be due on Saturday, January 10.
 You (and your authorized family or friends) will receive an email notification to view your bill in your UR Student account before it is due.

-Complete your required health forms and document your health insurance coverage for your time abroad.
+Submit your required health forms and complete the online health insurance process.

-Please note: If you are planning to waive the UR Student Health Insurance Plan because you are already enrolled in a qualifying healthcare plan, we encourage you to complete this process by Thursday, July 10 to avoid having the health insurance plan fee added to your tuition bill.
-If you do not waive the plan prior to this date, the fee will show on your tuition billing statement until you complete the waiver process.
+Please note: If you are planning to waive the UR Student Health Insurance Plan because you are already enrolled in a qualifying healthcare plan, we encourage you to complete this process as soon it opens to avoid having the health insurance plan fee added to your tuition bill.
+If you do not waive the plan, the fee will show on your spring tuition billing statement until you complete the waiver process.

 Get ready to make the River Campus your home away from home.

-This form is required for all incoming exchange students by Monday, June 2.
+This form is required for incoming exchange students by Monday, December 15.

-Follow the instructions listed on the Residential Life and Housing Services website to ccomplete your contract form in the StarRez portal.
+Use the button below to view the instructions on Residential Life and Housing Services website to complete your contract form in the StarRez portal.
 Please note that there are separate instructions for first-year students and transfer and exchange students.
 You will need your Active Directory credentials (which you should have set up during your enrollment tasks) in order to complete the contract form.

 Housing and dining contract form instructions